 Creating a Research Poster Libguide - This research guide will take you step-by-step to create a great poster.
 It includes design examples, how to use images, and what is needed for a quality printed poster.

-Participants in ideaFest are able to print their events posters FREE of charge by contacting HSU’s Marketing & Communications department.
-For more information or to make printing arrangements email firstname.lastname@example.org or call (707) 826-3321.
-Before you finalize and print, please be sure to reference HSU’s ‘Brand Guidelines.’
+Participants in ideaFest are able to print their posters FREE of charge.
+For more information email firstname.lastname@example.org or call (707) 826-4189.
+Before you finalize and print, please be sure to reference Humboldt's 'Brand Guidelines.'

-Brand Guidelines - The following guidelines for the University’s visual identity marks are intended to allow flexibility while still providing a unifying look and feel that can be consistently applied in all University communications and marketing.
+Brand Guidelines - The guidelines for the University’s visual identity marks allow flexibility while still providing a unifying look and feel that can be consistently applied in all University communications and marketing.